 - Phone Number

-This is the information needed for your organization to be validated in the IAF Client Portal:
+This is the information needed for your organization to be validated:

 - Legal Organization Name (either Federal or BC)